-2022 Edition
+2023 Edition

-These guidelines provide general information to investors intending to operate in Chile.
+These guidelines provide general information to investors interested in operating in Chile.
 They include legal issues that may require advice.

-They must not be considered a detailed and complete analysis of Chilean law.
-They must not be interpreted as legal advice from Cuatrecasas.
+They must not be considered a detailed, complete analysis of Chilean law.
+They must not be interpreted as legal advice from Custracaea.

-These guidelines were drafted based on the information available on June 1, 2022.
+These guidelines were drafted based on the information available on March 31, 2023